Skip to content

 Does it support Elasticsearch 9.x?
 Yes.

 Where is data stored?
-Credentials and history are encrypted on your local filesystem.
+Credentials and history are stored on your local filesystem.

 Is OpenSearch supported?
 Yes.
 DocKit supports OpenSearch and DynamoDB.
 See the OpenSearch page.